 I was fortunate to complete a four day ride before the Covid shutdown to explore the Noto peninsular, a lesser seen part of Japan where the cherry blossoms were in bloom.

-I am riding the central region of Vietnam and discover this might be the best riding in all of Vietnam.
+Unexpectedly I find myself riding the central region of Vietnam instead of southern India but this turn of events proves fortunate as I discover what might be the best riding in all of Vietnam.

-Myanmar is still developing its infrastructure and not yet affected by mass tourism.
+Myanmar is still developing and not yet affected by mass tourism.
+Wonderful destination for a ADV ride, so glad I saw this before country closed up again.

 I decided to try a very late autumn ride south to Kyushu with a cruise back via ocean ferry.